michaelklishin/neocons/README.md

 CI is hosted by [travis-ci.org](http://travis-ci.org)

 ## Supported Clojure versions

 Neocons is built from the ground up for Clojure 1.3 and up.

+## Supported Neo4J Server versions

+Neocons supports Neo4J Server 1.5.0 and later versions.
+For the [Cypher query language](http://docs.neo4j.org/chunked/1.6.M02/cypher-query-lang.html) support, 1.6.M02 is the minimum recommended versions because Cypher is supported by the REST API directly without any plugins.

 ## License

-Copyright (C) 2011 Michael S. Klishin
+Copyright (C) 2011-2012 Michael S. Klishin

 Distributed under the Eclipse Public License, the same as Clojure.